jeffwils/grails-spring-security-saml/CONTRIBUTING.md

 3. A concise description of your issue
 4. More details of the issue, including any error logs etc.

-Optionally, it's sometimes useful so know details about your IDP - what software or provider, etc.
+Optionally, it's sometimes useful to know details about your IDP - what software or provider, etc.

 ## Submitting Code / Pull Requests